gwbres/rinex-cli/README.md

 Read this section before getting started

-## Compressed Data

-RINEX files are huge and so, are most of the time compressed.

-It is possible for this tool to analyze a Hatanaka compressed RINEX (also called CRINEX) file directly.
-That means, you don't have to run extra tools like `CRX2RNX` before running an analysis.

-It is not possible to analyze a .gz or other compression method stacked on top of a CRINEX at this moment.
-Therefore the user should uncompress the file, for instance with "gunzip -d" prior running an anlysis.

-## Supported RINEX
+### Supported RINEX

 * Observation Data (OBS)
 * Compressed Observation Data (CRINEX)
 * Navigation Data (NAV)
 * Meteo Data (MET)

+### File naming conventions

+File names are disregarded by these tools, you can analyze & parse files that do not follow naming conventions.

+### Compressed files

+RINEX files are most of the time compressed.

+This tool support CRINEX (compressed RINEX) natively.
+You can pass a CRINEX and parse it directly.

+This tool does not support extra compression (like .gz for instance).
+It is up to the user to decompress these files prior analysis.

-## Supported Revisions
+### RINEX Revisions

+Many RINEX revisions exist

-* 1.00 ⩽ v < 4.0    Tested
+* Supported RINEX are tested for 1.00 ⩽ v < 4.0
-*             v = 4.0    refer to file type specific pages
+* v = 4.0 and newer should work but is either not fully tested, not garanteed or restrictions may apply.

 ## Getting started